teknologi-umum/bot/README.md

-# Pin Bot for Teknologi Umum
+# Bot for Teknologi Umum

-Basically a telegram bot to fulfill Teknologi Umum's needs.
+Basically a _bleeding edge_ telegram bot to fulfill Teknologi Umum's _bleeding edge_ needs.
+Teknologi Umum is an Indonesian telegram group made for people to talk about.. basically anything, tbh.
+You can join through [this link](https://t.me/teknologi_umum).
+First thing you need to do is mute the group, it's fucking noisy.

-Feel free to contribute and add features.
+Feel free to contribute and add some _bleeding edge_ features.

+To make it even more _bleeding edge_, we're using [fly.io](https://fly.io/) for deployment and Node v16.
+Oh, and we're going so much _bleeding edge_ by not doing any tests at all lmao.

 ## License